REDMAO4869/Brain-DiT/README.md

 ## Repository Structure

 - `core/data`: data I/O and preprocessing utilities (CSV parsing, dataset loading, and helper functions)
-- `train`: Stage-1 raw-signal diffusion pretraining
+- `train`: Diffusion pretraining
-- `downstream`: Stage-3 downstream adaptation and embedding extraction
+- `downstream`: Downstream adaptation and embedding extraction
 - `configs`: example configuration files for training and inference
-- `scripts`: runnable shell scripts for training, inference, and demos This repository includes only the modules required for raw-signal pretraining and downstream adaptation.
+- `scripts`: runnable shell scripts for training, inference, and demos This repository includes only the modules required for pretraining and downstream adaptation.

 ## Data Splits (`splits/`)